 Physical copies of Polaris are available at Indie Press Revolution or ask to order it at your local gaming store.

-You can also buy the ebook on a sliding scale.
+You can also buy the ebook for $10.

 If you have any questions about this or any of my other games please don’t hesitate to e-mail me.